 Reasonable shipping charges won’t kill your sales, but shipping costs that add significantly to the cost of an order can end your chance at a sale.
 UPS and FedEx base their shipping rates on zone.
 The greater the distance between your fulfillment warehouse and your customer, the more zones you package will have to cross and the higher the shipping cost.
 When you use a 3PL company with bicoastal warehouses, your orders can ship from the location closest to the customer.

 Yes, it may cost you extra to drop ship your inventory to two locations.
-But the cost per unit to ship pallets on a cross country truck is much less than the additional shipping cost per order when your fulfillment warehouse is far from your customers.
+But the cost per unit to ship pallets on a cross country truck is much less than the additional shipping cost per order when your order fulfillment warehouse is far from your customers.

 An industry term for this is zone skipping.
 When you place a bunch of orders in bulk on a truck, drive across several zones, then deliver to a shipper for regional or local delivery, that’s called zone skipping.
 When you use a bicoastal 3PL provider with fulfillment warehouses that serve the whole country, you are effectively zone skipping with your merchandise.

 Bicoastal fulfillment strategies can also help you achieve the gold standard of ecommerce: free shipping.
 Free shipping is the best way to put a smile on your customer’s face and a click in their fingers.
 When you ship your orders from warehouses closer to the end consumer, you may save enough on shipping costs to offer free shipping on some or all of your items.
 Bicoastal fulfillment could move you into the ecommerce big leagues.